unixorn/awesome-zsh-plugins/README.md

 If you're using [Antigen](https://github.com/zsh-users/antigen), you can test these themes in a running ZSH with `antigen theme githubuser/repo`.
 If you're using [zgen](https://github.com/tarjoilija/zgen), add them to your `init.zsh` with `zgen load githubuser/reponame`.

 * [aaron](https://github.com/aaronjamesyoung/aaron-zsh-theme) - Based on the Sorin theme.
-* [abbr](https://github.com/PhilsLab/abbr-zsh-theme) - Shows Python virtualenv, Rust version, `git` status, exit code of last command.
+* [abbr](https://github.com/PhilsLab/abbr-zsh-theme) - Displays an abbreviated version of the current directory path, shows the Python virtualenv, Rust version, `git` status, and the exit code of last command.
 Works well on dark backgrounds by default but colors can be easily customized.
 * [absolute](https://github.com/NelsonBrandao/absolute) - Very clean looking theme with git status, node version and the exit code from the last command.
 * [adlee](https://github.com/adlee-was-taken/oh-my-zsh-osx/blob/master/adlee.zsh-theme) - macOS theme, requires a Powerline-compatible font.
 * [af-magic-mod](https://raw.githubusercontent.com/desyncr/zshrc/master/themes/af-magic-mod.zsh-theme) - af-magic-mod theme.